sourenasami/British-Columbia_Aviation-Decarbonization/README.md

 ## Economic uncertainty analysis

-Within the _Economic_Uncertainty_ directory, Python files have been developed to simulate the effect of uncertain input cost parameters on the economic behavior of the system.
+Within the _Python_Economic_Uncertainty_ directory, Python files have been developed to simulate the effect of uncertain input cost parameters on the economic behavior of the system.
 A Probabilistic Nonparametric Uncertainty method was implemented for different scenarios and decades.